Tor malabaricus: Taxonomy

 This mahseer possesses many typical Cyprinidae features, with a slim, torpedo-shaped body, plus large head and scales, and four barbels at the corners of the mouth.
 In the original description, Jerdon says: "Head to whole body as 1:4; height 3 1/2 times in its length...
 23 scales along its body." as among the identification characteristics.

 Tor malabaricus may be confused with juvenile Tor remadevii, but the distributions should be very different, with Tor remadevii only to be found within the basin of the eastwards-flowing Cauvery River.

-There have been several recent papers on the genetics of Tor malabaricus and other mahseer species of India,.
+There have been several recent papers on the genetics of Tor malabaricus and other mahseer species of India.
 These papers may help in future identification, although comparisons between Tor malabaricus and Tor khudree should be viewed carefully as despite Pavan-Kumar et al. reporting that "Individuals of Tor putitora, Tor khudree, Tor tor, Tor mahanadicus and Tor malabaricus were collected from respective type locations ", it is known that Tor khudree is no longer to be found at the type locality.
+Genetic comparisons between T. malabaricus and T. khudree have confirmed that the two are distinct species.